 Somehow, one of the chimes caught on his toe, and suddenly, he became a traveling orchestra.

 Jingle-tingle went the chimes as he loop-de-looped, trying to unseat them without losing his cloth.

 The chimes increased his quills-to-feet ratio by quite a few inches, and now he hit everything.
 The chimes snagged a blue wig; the wig went through a honey-wine fountain, and thus be-gooped, hit a heaping platter of dried, finely-ground berries and went from blue to pink in an instant.
 He chirped, then clicked, huffing in distress, and tried looping back the way he came in the vague hope that these items would give themselves back to their proper owners.

 The wig knocked over a goldfish bowl, delivering the tiny glowing sprites inside to chaotic freedom; the bowl (why had it stuck to the wig, why?) hit somebody on the back of the head, who fell over, who toppled a table and sent the jello mold in its center into the air.

 It splatted the face of the head chef fairy, who’d come out of the Blue Fairy Tree to see what in the world was going on.
 He shouted; the platter of singing cakes he carried went flipping over the side, and the sad little songs of falling yeast-and-honey pastries piped and toodled all the way down like musical rain.

 The hedgehog had had enough, and fled back over the branch to hide in his hole.
 Shouts and laughter and I demand an answer followed him down, but he couldn’t give them an answer (not all fairies could talk, okay?), and he swooped back down the Blue Fairy Tree, past all the branches, and back into his burrow.
 Then, with dream-cloth, wig, chimes, and all, he curled up in a poky, spiny ball to hide.

 The wig smelled really good.
 Sadly, it did not prove to be edible.

-They ducked into his burrow, glimmering wings tucked tight, and made soothing sounds as they petted his quills and offered him pastries made from pillbugs and honey, and he grew brave enough to peek out.
+They ducked into his burrow, glimmering wings tucked tight, and made soothing sounds as they petted his quills and offered him pastries made from pillbugs and honey until he grew brave enough to peek out.